Commercial Auto Insurance

 What Is Commercial Auto Insurance?

-Your company may be in need of commercial auto insurance whenever employees drive cars, trucks, or vans on-the-clock.
-Commercial auto insurance can benefit small business drivers, as well as companies that employ large fleets of vehicles.
+Your company may be in need of commercial auto insurance whenever employees drive cars, trucks, or vans on the clock.
+Commercial auto insurance can benefit small business drivers, as well as companies that employ large fleets of vehicles (including fleet insurance for rental car businesses).

 Commercial vehicle insurance will provide coverage for individual drivers in areas that a personal auto insurance policy does not cover.
 It’s critical to understand the distinctions between commercial car insurance vs. private insurance when driving for business purposes.

 - Commercial vehicle insurance